greenrobotllc/codefrog-help/help/common/tips.md

 **Key Management**:
 - Generate new key: `ssh-keygen -t ed25519 -C "your_email@example.com"`
+  - **Note**: This requires OpenSSH to be installed.
+Windows 10/11 include OpenSSH by default, but if `ssh-keygen` is not available, you can:
+    - Enable OpenSSH via Settings → Apps → Optional Features → OpenSSH Client
+    - Use WSL (Windows Subsystem for Linux) if available
+    - Use an alternative tool like PuTTYgen for SSH key generation
 - Set proper permissions: Right-click private key → Properties → Security → Remove all users except your account
 - Add public key to servers: Copy content of `.pub` file to server's `~/.ssh/authorized_keys`